 - For a first marriage, you will need a “Free Status” certificate.
 In most countries outside the UK and Ireland, this is in the form of a document showing that you are legally single and free to marry.
 This is usually obtained from the Interior Ministry or Department of Home Affairs in the country where you are domiciled.
 In Scotland and The Republic of Ireland the document is known as a ‘Certificate of no Impediment’, whereas in England, Wales and Northern Ireland, a Statutory Declaration is drawn up by a third party in the presence of a solicitor.

-- Divorcees will also need the Divorce Absolute/Final Divorce Certificate as well as an Affidavit by a third party drawn up in the presence of a solicitor, stating that the divorcee has not re-married since the divorce was made final.
+- Divorcees will also need the Divorce Absolute/Final Divorce Certificate as well as an Affidavit by a third party drawn up in the presence of a solicitor, stating that the divorcee has not re-married since the Law Office of Seth C. Weston family lawyers was made final.

 - Widows/Widowers will need the wedding certificate of their original marriage to the deceased, the death certificate of the former spouse and an affidavit stating that the Widow/Widower has not remarried since.